greenfox-velox/velox-syllabus/week-06/README.md

 This is a hero based walking on tiles and killing monsters type of game.
 Heroes and monsters have levels and stats depending on their levels.

 #### The Game screen
-- the screen contains the first area, which is 20x20 tiles where the hero (and the monsters) can move
+- the screen contains the first area, which is 14x14 tiles where the hero (and the monsters) can move
-    - every area contains 20x20 tiles
+    - every area contains 14x14 tiles
 - there are tiles that cannot be occupied by any character (hero or monster)
-- every area contains 5-10 monsters
+- every area contains 3-6 monsters
 - the monsters levels come from the number of the area
     - if its the Xth area, the mosters have lvl X (with 50% chance) or lvl X+1 (40%) or lvl X+2 (10%)
-- one of the monsters holds the key to the next area
+- one of the monsters is the boss, who holds the key to the next area
+- the game screen also contains a text area where info of the characters' are provided
+    - it shows all stats of the hero
+    - if the hero is on the same tile with a monster, it shows all stats of the monster as well

 #### Moving
-- the hero can move tile-by-tile in four directions on the screen by using the corresponding arrows (or wsad if preferred)
+- the hero can move tile-by-tile in four directions on the screen by using the corresponding `arrow keys` (or `wsad` if preferred)
 - after every two move, the monsters move one tile as well

 #### The Characters